Ari Gold (filmmaker)

 Ari Gold (born 1970) is an American filmmaker, actor and musician.
 His short film Helicopter was about the aftermath of his mother Melissa Dilworth Gold's 1991 death.
 His feature debut Adventures of Power premiered at the 2008 Sundance Film Festival and made its European debut at the 2008 Karlovy Vary International Film Festival.

-Early life
+Early life and education

-Ari Gold is the son of writer Herbert Gold and Melissa Gold (née Dilworth) in San Francisco, California.
+Ari Gold was born in San Francisco, California in 1970.
+He is the son of American novelist Herbert Gold and Melissa Gold (née Dilworth).
 His twin brother is musician Ethan Gold, and he has a sister Nina Gold.
 He also has two half-sisters from his father's first marriage.
 His mother, Melissa Dilworth, is the daughter of J. Richardson Dilworth, a longtime financial advisor of the Rockefeller family.

 He attended New York University (NYU) to study film, and Columbia University, graduating in 1992.

 Career

-The Song of Sway Lake (2017) was co-written and directed by Gold.
-The film was considered ultra low-budget and did not track at the box office in its limited release, with Variety calling it "A clunky, lurching affair populated by barely sketched individuals who seem to be competing for a most-intolerable prize."